ethereum-optimism/optimism/op-e2e/external_geth/README.md

 ## Generalization

-This shim is included to help document and demonstrate the usage of the external ethereum process e2e test execution.
+This shim is included to help document and demonstrates the usage of the external ethereum process e2e test execution.
 It is configured to execute in CI to help ensure that the tests remain compatible with external clients.